Active Semantic Perception: Experimental Validation

-This experiment evaluates how quickly and effectively an agent can build a semantic understanding of its environment.
-We assess the quality of the constructed scene graphs using two complementary metrics: F1 score and Graph Edit Distance (GED).
-The F1 score captures the accuracy of object detection by measuring the proportion of correctly identified objects. \footnote{If two objects have the same name and their center distance is within 0.5 m, we consider them a match.
-We restrict this calculation to object nodes, since structure and nothing nodes mainly serve to constrain the space of latent complete scene graph $G$.} In contrast, GED evaluates topological correctness, including rooms, objects, and their relationships.
-Formally, GED is the minimum sequence of node and edge edit operations required to transform graph $G_1$ into a graph isomorphic to $G_2$. \footnote{In our implementation, insertion and deletion of nodes and edges are assigned equal cost (1), ensuring balanced treatment of all graph components.
-Substitution is permitted only under specific conditions: room nodes must share the same name, while object nodes must share both the same name and the same parent, with spatial proximity within defined thresholds (0.5 m for objects and 4.0 m for rooms).} \cref{fig:semantic_ground} reports the F1 score and GED averaged across the three scenes as a function of the path length.
-The variance is smaller at the end because exploration of different scenes terminates at different distance.
-We also report F1 and GED at 10\%, 50\%, and 100\% of a fixed exploration time budget in~\cref{tab:f1-ged-time}.
-Frontier and our pipeline terminates at about the same time.
-For any fixed path length and time budget, our method has a higher F1 score and lower GED than baseline methods.
-This indicates faster and more topologically consistent semantic understanding.
+\textbf{Semantic grounding capability:} This experiment evaluates how quickly and effectively an agent can build a semantic understanding of its environment.
+We assess the quality of the constructed scene graphs using two complementary metrics: F1 score and graph edit distance (GED).
+The F1 score captures the accuracy of object detection by measuring the proportion of correctly identified objects across 61 common indoor object categories, including furniture, household appliances, fixtures, decor items, and everyday personal items. \footnote{We consider two objects a match if they have the same category and the distance between their centroids is within 0.5 m.
+We restrict this calculation to object nodes.
+Structure and nothing nodes which serve to constrain the space of scene graphs are excluded.} In contrast, GED evaluates topological correctness, including rooms, objects, and their relationships.
+GED between two graphs is the minimum sequence of node and edge edit operations required to transform one graph into a graph isomorphic to the other. \footnote{In our implementation, insertion and deletion of nodes and edges are assigned equal cost (1), ensuring balanced treatment of all graph components.
+Substitution is permitted only under specific conditions: room nodes must share the same name, while object nodes must share both the same name and the same parent, with spatial proximity within defined thresholds (0.5 m for objects and 4.0 m for rooms).} \cref{fig:semantic_ground} shows that, on average across the four scenes, our approach has a better F1 score and GED for different path lengths.
+The variance is smaller at the end because exploration of different scenes terminates at different distances.
+We also report F1 and GED at 10\%, 50\%, and 100\% of a fixed exploration time budget in \cref{fig:quantitative} (left).
+This shows that our approach can quickly build a topologically consistent semantic understanding of the scene.